List on Bids44 →

 Essential Checks

-1. Check Heating Power: Place a cup of water inside and run for 60 seconds on high.
+2. Heating Test (Water Test): Place a cup of plain water inside.
+Heat it on high for 1 minute.
 The water should be steaming hot.
-This verifies the magnetron is working effectively.
+If it’s only lukewarm, the magnetron is weak.

-4. Verify Control Panel Responsiveness: Press every button on the keypad.
-Ensure they respond instantly and the display is clear and bright.
+5. Control Panel Responsiveness: Press every single button on the control panel.
+Ensure they respond instantly without needing excessive force or multiple presses.
+Check if the display is clear and bright.

-9. Check Manufacturing Date: Locate the sticker (usually on the back or inside the door) to confirm the manufacturing year.
-This gives you the true age of the components.
+9. Manufacturing Date: Locate the sticker, usually on the back or inside the door frame, and note the manufacturing year.
+This gives you a true indication of the appliance’s age.

 Insider Checks